FlowingCode/DevelopmentConventions/conventional-commits.md

 ### 1. Type
 Required.
 Must be one of the following:
-  - `build:` Changes that affect the build system or external dependencies (e.g.: configure plugins and dependencies in pom.xml)
+  - `build:` Changes to the build process or external dependencies affecting the exported artifacts (i.e. those artifacts that are created as a result of such process, and are utilized as final deliverables or included in other external projects).
+Correlates with a PATCH, MINOR or MAJOR increment in semantic versioning, depending on the nature of the change
-  - `ci:` Changes to our CI configuration files and scripts, with no impact in the released artifact (e.g.: set metadata and profiles in pom.xml, edit DockerFile)
+  - `ci:` Changes to the CI configuration, and other changes to the build process or external dependencies with no impact in the exported artifacts (e.g.: configure code quality metrics, add dependencies that are only needed for running unit tests).
+Does not correlate with an increment in semantic versioning, because the versioned artifacts are not modified
   - `chore:` Changes, not covered by other types
   - `docs:` Documentation only changes
   - `feat:` A new feature (correlates with MINOR in semantic versioning)